exotime/vmware-horizon-docker/README.md

 infrastructure, within a container on your machine.

-Nice for when you don't want your host to have all the dependencies installed, or you'd like some further isolation between the VMware binary and the rest of your machine.
+Nice for when you don't want your host to have all the dependencies installed, or you'd like some isolation between the VMware binary and the rest of your machine.

 ## How to run:
-To run the container from the prebuilt image on Docker hub, run this:
+To run the container from the prebuilt image on [Docker Hub](https://hub.docker.com/r/exotime/vmware-horizon-docker/), run this:

     $ docker run -it \
             -v /tmp/.X11-unix:/tmp/.X11-unix \
             -e DISPLAY=$DISPLAY \
             --device /dev/snd \
-            exotime/vmware-horizon
+            exotime/vmware-horizon-docker

 ## How to build it for yourself: